Bader Al-Dherat

-Bader Osama Majed Al-Dherat (بدر أسامة ماجد الظهيرات; born 2 June 2000), known as Bader Samreen is a Jordanian professional boxer.
+Bader Osama Majed Al-Dherat (بدر أسامة ماجد الظهيرات; born 2 June 2000) is a Jordanian professional boxer.

 Early life

 Bader Osama Majed Al-Dherat was born on 2 June 2000 in Amman, Jordan.
 Al-Dherat's brother, Hesham Al-Dherat, is an amateur boxer who represented Jordan in the Tokyo Olympics qualifiers.
 He originally started training football as its unrivalled popularity compared to other sports in Jordan.'

 Amateur career

 Al-Dherat started boxing when he was 12 years old after his brother, Hesham Al-Dherat, suggested it to him.

 Al-Dherat partook in the 2018 AIBA Youth World Boxing Championships representing his country Jordan in the lightweight division.
 Al-Dherat managed to win a bronze metal after reaching third place while having an injured arm.'

 Professional career

 Al-Dherat moved to Dubai once he made his professional debut as his country Jordan didn't have the facilities for professional boxing.
 Al-Dherat made his professional debut on 12 March 2021 against Joshua Barnor (8–5), defeating him via technical knockout in the second round.

 On 28 May 2021, Al-Dherat fought Moaaz Allam (2–1) on the Thor Björnsson vs Simon Vallily undercard at the Concord Hotel in Dubai.
 Al-Dherat defeated Allam via technical knockout in the first round.
 On 20 August 2022, Al-Dherat fought Fuad Tarverdi (5–2) on the Oleksandr Usyk vs Anthony Joshua II undercard at King Abdullah Sports City in Jeddah, Saudi Arabia.
 Al-Dherat defeated Tarverdi via knockout in the first round.
 On 26 February 2023, Al-Dherat fought Viorel Simion (23–9) on the Jake Paul vs Tommy Fury undercard at the Diriyah Arena in Diriyah, Saudi Arabia.
 Al-Dherat defeated Simion via technical knockout in the first round.

 On 9 September, Al-Dherat fought Mexican boxer Jose Paez Gonzales (16–2–2) as the headliner bout after it was announced on 1 September that Rising Stars Arabia and DAZN had signed a global distribution deal.
 Al-Dherat defeated Gonzales via technical knockout at the Mubadala Arena in Abu Dhabi.
 On 25 May 2024, Al-Dherat headlined Rising Stars Arabia on DAZN a second time against Orlando Mosquera (13–2–1) at the Space 42 Arena in Abu Dabi.
 Al-Dherat defeated Mosquero via split decision.